programmatically/ssl-cipher-pci-compliant-centos-whm-cpanel/README.md

 ###LEGAL

 This content is a guide.
-No liability (ie. security holes, content loss or server downtime) or support, loss of finance, loss of visitors or users, etc can be applied for usage of this content what-so-ever so if you use this guide you are entirly responsible for anything that may or does go wrong.
+No liability (ie. security holes, content loss or server downtime) or support, loss of finance, loss of visitors or users, etc can be applied for usage of this content what-so-ever so if you use this guide you are entirely responsible for anything that may or does go wrong.